-We operate across multiple industries within a single city in a highly efficient manner as we consolidate the management of each business line based on Quhuo+ and our offline business support team.
-As of December 31, 2020, our geographic footprint reached 111 cities across 30 provinces, municipalities and autonomous regions in China, among which we provided solutions for multiple industries in 42 cities.
-The following map illustrates our nationwide geographic footprint as of December 31, 2020.
+We operate across multiple industries within a single city in an efficient manner as we consolidate the management of each business line based on Quhuo+ and our offline business support team.
+As of December 31, 2022, our geographic footprint reached 109 cities across 30 provinces, municipalities and autonomous regions in China, among which we provided solutions for multiple industries in 33 cities.